Good Mourning (album): Reception

 The album debuted at number 20 on the Billboard 200, selling 40,000 copies on its first week of release.
 By August 2008, the album had sold 258,000 copies.
 Reception from critics was mixed to positive.
 Within the band, the retrospective reception of Good Mourning varies.
 When asked to rank Alkaline Trio's first eight studio albums, Dan Andriano put Good Mourning in the top spot whereas Matt Skiba ranked it second to last in place 7.
 Alternative Press ranked "We've Had Enough" at number 100 on their list of the best 100 singles from the 2000s.

 Track listing

+Original release

 All songs written and performed by Alkaline Trio.